disarm-platform/docs/api-docs/creating-and-deploying-functions/creating.md

 ## Creating a new algorithm

-You will need:
-- `faas-cli` and Docker installed
+You will need `faas-cli` and Docker installed

 New functions are based on templates.
 OpenFaas comes with some defaults e.g. for python.
 We've also built two templates for DiSARM, `python-geospatial` and `r-geospatial`.
 The instructions assume you want to use one of the DiSARM templates.

 In your terminal:

 1. Create and change into a new folder
 1. Clone the templates with: `faas template pull https://github.com/disarm-platform/faas-templates.git`
 1. Choose a name and create a new function with: `faas new --lang python-geospatial <function-name>`